-When travel surveys are designed to explicitly capture mobility of care, preliminary research has found that it comprises approximately one third of adults’ trips (Sánchez de Madariaga 2013; Sánchez de Madariaga and Zucchini 2019; Ravensbergen, Fournier, and El-Geneidy 2022).
+When travel surveys are designed to explicitly capture mobility of care, preliminary research has found that it comprises approximately one third of adults’ trips (Gómez-Varo et al., 2023; Sánchez de Madariaga 2013; Sánchez de Madariaga and Zucchini 2019; Ravensbergen, Fournier, and El-Geneidy 2022).
 Given the large proportion of daily travel that mobility of care comprises, these trips should be explicitly captured in transport research.
 Further, the current under-reporting of mobility of care in research and planning has important equity considerations.
-Not only are mobility of care trips completed predominantly by women, this gendered discrepancy is greater in low-income households (Sánchez de Madariaga 2013; Ravensbergen, Fournier, and El-Geneidy 2022).
+Not only are mobility of care trips completed predominantly by women, this gendered discrepancy is greater in low-income households (Murillo-Munar et al., 2023; Sánchez de Madariaga 2013; Ravensbergen, Fournier, and El-Geneidy 2022).
 For instance, in lower income households in Montréal, women complete 50% more care trips than men (Ravensbergen, Fournier, and El-Geneidy 2022).

 The power of the Mobility of Care concept lies in its ability to highlight the masculinist bias in transport research – travel for care appears insignificant because travel surveys are not written to capture it (Sánchez de Madariaga 2013).
 Travel surveys, however, are but one tool used by transport researchers and practitioners.
 Another popular tool in transport planning and research is accessibility, an indicator that quantifies “the potential of opportunities for interaction” as defined in the seminal work of Hansen (Hansen 1959).
 Accessibility indicators can be interpreted as the ease of reaching destinations using transport networks - a byproduct of mobility and a representation of the people’s interaction with land-use and transportation systems (Hansen 1959; S. Handy 2020; El-Geneidy and Levinson 2021).
 The points of interest in many accessibility-based assessments have been home-to-work destinations (Kelobonye et al. 2019; Farber and Allen 2019; Duarte, Mota Silveira Neto, and Silva 2023; Ryan, Pereira, and Andersson 2023).
 For example, in the accessibility assessment of the Ontario Line, a subway line that will be constructed in the city of Toronto, Canada, Farber and Allen (Farber and Allen 2019) highlight how this new investment will increase access to jobs for residents across the City by 1.14% overall.
 While much has been learnt in these analyses, moving away from jobs as the default destination may open opportunities for gender-mainstreaming accessibility analyses.
 Indeed, jobs are not always the most significant destination for many segments of the population.
 As discussed, women’s commutes comprise on average a smaller proportion of their daily travel than men’s (Ravensbergen, Fournier, and El-Geneidy 2022).
 This focus on job-access can additionally bias accessibility-gains that children and older adults who reside in impacted areas may see as well (Grant-Smith, Osborne, and Johnson 2016).
 One way to counter this bias is to reframe accessibility analysis by explicitly considering destinations involved in mobility of care.

 Reframing accessibility analyses to incorporate mobility of care is also pertinent to the promotion of sustainable travel modes in cities.
 Research has found that people are less likely to use public transport or bicycles for care trips (Ravensbergen, Fournier, and El-Geneidy 2022) and more likely to make these trips by car (Maciejewska and Miralles-Guasch 2019; Ravensbergen, Fournier, and El-Geneidy 2022).
 A lack of access to care destinations by bicycle and transit may contribute to these trends.
 Mobility of care are also more commonly completed by foot than the commute to work (Ravensbergen, Fournier, and El-Geneidy 2022).
-Whether there is a relationship between these travel behaviors and people’s access to care destination using different modes, however, remains unknown, as mobility of care is largely uncounted.
+Whether there is a relationship between these travel behaviors and people’s access to care destination using different modes, however, remains unknown, as mobility of care is largely uncounted in transport research.